Safety Verification of Declarative Smart Contracts: Abstract

 \section{Abstract}

 Smart contracts manage a large number of digital assets nowadays.
 Bugs in these contracts have led to significant financial loss.
-Verifying the correctness of smart contracts is therefore an important task.
-This paper presents a safety verification tool \proto that targets declarative smart contracts written in DeCon, a logic-based domain-specific language for smart contract implementation and specification. \proto is sound and fully automatic.
-It proves safety properties by mathematical induction and can automatically infer inductive invariants without annotations from the developer.
-Our evaluation shows that \proto is effective in verifying smart contracts adapted from public repositories, and can verify contracts not supported by other tools.
+Verifying the correctness of smart contracts is, therefore, an important task.
+This paper presents an automated safety verification tool, \proto, that targets declarative smart contracts written in DeCon, a logic-based domain-specific language for smart contract implementation and specification. \proto proves safety properties by mathematical induction and can automatically infer inductive invariants using heuristic patterns, without annotations from the developer.
+Our evaluation on 20 benchmark contracts shows that \proto is effective in verifying smart contracts adapted from public repositories, and can verify contracts not supported by other tools.
 Furthermore, \proto significantly outperforms baseline tools in verification time.